yuval-beiser/algo-trading/Momentum-Scale-In-NQ-2min-29-6-23-V1.md

 	close cross below emaMid30
 	//and
 	//close > lastExitPrice
+	and
+	crossind = true
+	Then
+	begin
+	Sell Next Bar at Market;
+	end;

+	//close long position with trail start moving cross back if marketposition = 1 //there is long position open and close cross below entryprice * 1.0067 and barssinceentry > 5
+//and
+//Close < longStop * (1-os1/100)
+and
+crossind = true
+//and
+//close > lastExitPrice
 Then
 begin
 Sell Next Bar at Market;
 end;

 	{
 	//close long position when cross 200 after more then 10 bars